USS Noa (DD-841): 1961–1973

-Upon completion of recovery operations, the Noa returned to Mayport for ASW operations with Task Group Alpha until on 31 May.
-The Noa then conducted type training and midshipmen cruises out of her homeport between Mediterranean operational deployments and upkeep.
+Upon completion of recovery operations, Noa returned to Mayport for ASW operations with Task Group Alpha until on 31 May.
+Noa then conducted type training and midshipmen cruises from her home port between Mediterranean operational deployments and upkeep.
 She steamed for the Mediterranean on 3 August 1962 for a seven-month tour with the Sixth Fleet and on 8 February 1964 saw her stand out of Mayport for another six-month Mediterranean deployment.

 Her regularly scheduled overhaul took place at Charlestown from September 1964 through January 1965, followed by a Mediterranean deployment from mid-May through 1 September.
-In early October 1965, the Noa steamed from Mayport for the Gemini VI recovery off the west coast of Africa.
+In early October 1965, Noa steamed from Mayport for the Gemini VI recovery off the west coast of Africa.
 The flight was cancelled after the Agena-B rocket designed to launch a docking vehicle failed to achieve an orbital insertion.

-The Noa then participated in training and Atlantic Fleet exercises, including "High Time", an amphibious exercise in the Caribbean from late January through early March 1966.
+Noa then participated in training and Atlantic Fleet exercises, including "High Time", an amphibious exercise in the Caribbean from late January through early March 1966.
 She also served as a unit of the Gemini 8 recovery forces 14–17 March 1966.
 Her April–October deployment to the Mediterranean was followed by leave, upkeep and Lantflex (28 November – 15 December).

-In January 1967, the Noa received two QH-50 DASH drone antisubmarine helicopters.
+In January 1967, Noa received two QH-50 DASH drone antisubmarine helicopters.
 She then served as school ship for the Fleet Sonar School at Key West (28 January – 11 February).
 "Operation Springboard" took her to the Caribbean 3–11 March and she steamed in Mediterranean waters June through November.

-The Noa stood out of Mayport on 5 January 1968 to conduct a solemn mission – the burial at sea of George H. Flynt, YN1 (Ret.).
+Noa stood out of Mayport on 5 January 1968 to conduct a solemn mission – the burial at sea of George H. Flynt, YN1 (Ret.).
 Flynt's last wish was that his remains be consigned to the deep.

-The Noa underwent regular availability and overhaul at Charleston commencing 8 January 1968.
+Noa underwent regular availability and overhaul at Charleston commencing 8 January 1968.
 Work was completed 17 June and the destroyer was in Mayport on 25 June.
-Because of excessive vibration in her starboard shaft, the Noa returned to drydock at Charleston on 8 July for one week.
+Because of excessive vibration in her starboard shaft, Noa returned to drydock at Charleston on 8 July for one week.
 She steamed for Guantanamo for refresher training after which she returned to Mayport on 11 September.
 Homeported once again the destroyer conducted maintenance and training and began preparation for deployment to the Pacific.

 During October she was in restricted availability at Jacksonville, Florida, for boiler repairs.
 She rode out Hurricane Gladys on 19 October and then spent the rest of the year in training and in preparation for her deployment to the Western Pacific in 1969.